lollyrewards/lrapi-client-php/README.md

 # 1 Introduction
-This document serves as a guide to 3rd party system developers who wish to integrate with Lolly Rewards Coupon API.
+This document serves as a guide to 3rd party system developers who wish to integrate with the Lolly Rewards Coupon API.
 The Coupon API allows 3rd party systems

 - to validate coupon codes